coderextreme/Analytic-Assets-Calculator/README.md

-+ make it possible to compare branches of branches of branches of industries, like real tree structures: Calculate not only with numbers, lists or matrices, but also with trees, so that complex comparisions between industries of diffrent countries can be achieved.
++ make it possible to compare branches of branches of branches of industries, like real tree structures: Calculate not only with numbers, lists or matrices, but also with trees, so that complex comparisons between industries of different countries can be achieved.

 + operation add number to every timestamp: needed for MACD, nothing more needed but this feature and the right formula and you get the MACD

 + better have everything able to be calculated that Probability theory mathematics consists of

 + like moving average or moving median or moving quantile, lets make anything be a moving whatsoever, that is technically possible, even it does not make sense, but we will see if it will make sense, though!

+## H Future Vision

++ We don‘t need money anymore, because now we know how to trade everything with everything.

++ Any markets work more intelligent and smoother, because we are understanding them much better.
+Everyone can decide wiser, what to buy and what to sell, may it be food or whatsoever.
+This can improve the economy of nations.

++ Watching you stocks chart diagrams on you smartwatch, is going to be a better entertainment as any horror movie.